-Since you found this site, chances are you are concerned with the amount of plastic in your daily life and its effects on you and/or the environment.
+Since you found this site, I suppose you are concerned with the amount of plastic in your daily life and its effects on you and/or the environment.

-Perhaps you've read somewhere that the various plastic products you use every day are not as safe for your health as you thought.
-Or you're a traveller like me and were shocked to see the amount of plastic in the ocean and at beaches that were once beautiful and pristine.
+Or perhaps you've read somewhere that the various plastic products you use every day are not as safe for your health as you thought.
+Or you're a traveller like me and were shocked to see the amount of plastic debris in the ocean and at beaches that were once beautiful and pristine.

 Whatever it was, you are right to be alarmed.

-Whether you want to reduce single-use plastics in your everyday life or you’re looking for an eco-friendly, plastic-free holiday destination, we are here to help you make the conscious choice.
+Whether you want to reduce single-use plastics in your everyday life or you’re looking for an eco-friendly, plastic-free holiday destination, I am here to help you make the conscious choice.